hanicinecm/exomole/docs/index.rst

 ``read_def`` modules contain functionality for parsing, validation and analysis of the ExoMole's *.all* and *.def* meta-data files, while the ``read_data`` module groups functionality for reading and validating the *.states* and *.trans* data files.

+The links below provide some basic examples of usage of the code.
+For greater detail, refer to the code and docstrings.

 - ``read_all`` `examples <read_all.rst>`_
 - ``read_def`` `examples <read_def.rst>`_